Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `zones`

 A list of availability zones denoting where the resource needs to come from.
-Not supported with V2 SKUs.
+Only supported by Premium sku.

 - Required: No
 - Type: array